Slaymish/Prizepool-Betting-System/README.md

 To run, open in visual studio then build your own solution.

-My contact details are here: https://wlo.link/@slaymish (as well as a tipper :p)
+My details are here: https://wlo.link/@slaymish